 The nation’s medical schools not only have received a record number of applications this year but also have seen an increase in candidates from groups typically underrepresented in medicine.
-According to the Association of American Medical Colleges (AAMC), the 155 U.S. medical schools in its membership saw an 18 percent average jump in applications for this coming fall, and some institutions have noticed an especially large boost in applications from Black and Latinx students.
+According to the Association of American Medical Colleges (AAMC), the 155 U.S. medical schools in its membership saw an 18 percent average jump in applications for this coming fall, and some institutions have noticed an especially large boost in applications from Black and Latine students.

-Texas Tech University Health Sciences Center School of Medicine, for instance, saw a 20 percent increase in applications overall but 43 percent growth in applications from Black students and 30 percent growth in applications from Latinx students.
+Texas Tech University Health Sciences Center School of Medicine, for instance, saw a 20 percent increase in applications overall but 43 percent growth in applications from Black students and 30 percent growth in applications from Latine students.
 The medical schools at Howard University and Morehouse College, both historically Black institutions, reported 28 percent and 26 percent increases, respectively, NBC News reports.
 Currently, just 5 percent of the nation’s physicians identify as Black, compared with 13 percent of Americans.

 Experts attribute trend in part to pandemic, racial reckoning

 Some higher education experts point to the pandemic and racial reckonings of the past year as key drivers of increased interest in medical professions among students of color.
-According to the Centers for Disease Control and Prevention, Black, Latinx, and Native Americans are almost three times more likely to die from COVID-19 than their white peers.
+According to the Centers for Disease Control and Prevention, Black, Latine, and Native Americans are almost three times more likely to die from COVID-19 than their white peers.
 “What we’re seeing in our applications has a lot to do with the crisis showcasing the obvious importance of physicians to local communities,” Dr. Steven Berk, dean of the Texas Tech medical school, told USA Today.

 “I think we can look at our society and what’s happening on the news day-to-day…thinking about the recent social protests and really greater awareness around anti-racism and the importance of really looking at systems change, and that’s true for medicine as well,” Norma Poll-Hunter, senior director of AAMC’s workforce diversity portfolio told NBC-DFW.